gamblePants/gamblePants.github.io/README.md

 # gamblePants.github.io

-This repository has been created soley for the purpose of hosting images for my GitHub documentation
+This repository has been created soley for the purpose of hosting images for my readme.md files in GitHub

 ## insctructions for how to use GitHub Pages to host images: